 This French Lentil Soup is gluten-free and dairy-free and can easily be made friendly for vegetarian and vegan diets by using vegetable broth in place of the chicken broth.

 This French Lentil Soup is simple and cozy cold-weather magic.
 This gluten-free and vegetarian-friendly soup can be ready in 1 hour or less.

-- 2 tbsp garlic-infused olive oil – OR – 2 tbsp extra-virgin olive oil + 2 cloves minced garlic
+- 2 tbsp garlic-infused olive oil - OR - 2 tablespoon extra-virgin olive oil + 2 cloves minced garlic

 - 2 cups (200g) green onion, thinly chopped